Sheldon Jackson College: Sheldon Jackson Museum

 The Sheldon Jackson Museum is a Native American museum located on the former campus of Sheldon Jackson College.
 Many of the artifacts were originally collected by Rev. Sheldon Jackson in his travels through rural Alaska.
-Sheldon Jackson Museum was founded in 1887, becoming the first museum in the state of Alaska.
+Sheldon Jackson Museum was founded in 1887, making it the oldest museum in the state of Alaska.
 When it outgrew its temporary quarters, a new specially dedicated concrete structure was constructed between 1895 and 1897 and, upon completion, became the first concrete structure built in Alaska.

-The museum, collection, and grounds are currently owned and administered by the State of Alaska.
+The museum, collection, and grounds are owned and administered by the State of Alaska.
 Organized within the Alaska Department of Education & Early Development, Division of Libraries, Archives and Museums, the Sheldon Jackson Museum was purchased by the State in the mid-1980s during the administration of Governor Bill Sheffield.

 Collection

-Many of the artifacts housed in the museum (over 5,000) were originally collected by Rev. Sheldon Jackson in his travels through rural Alaska.
-The museum's collection almost exclusively focus on Alaskan Native groups such as the Aleuts, Athabascans, Eskimos, and Tlingit/Tsimshian.
+Over 5,000 artifacts are housed in the museum.
+1,800 are on permanent display in the gallery.
+Over 3,000 of the objects were originally collected by Rev. Sheldon Jackson in his travels throughout Alaska.
+The museum's collection exclusively focus on Alaskan Native groups such as the Aleuts, Athabascans, Eskimos, and Tlingit/Tsimshian.

-An affiliated advocacy group, Friends of the Sheldon Jackson Museum, operate an on-site museum gift shop that exclusively carries items crafted by Alaska Native artists.
-The organization also sponsors several museum programs, including the Alaska Native Artist Demonstrators Program during the summer months.
+An affiliated advocacy group, Friends of the Sheldon Jackson Museum, sponsors several museum programs including the Alaska Native Artist Residency Program during the summer months and the Share Your Culture/ Share Your Research speaker series during the winter.